 Configuring Endpoint Templates

-Endpoint templates are configurable objects that administrators can use to specify custom attributes and parameters for any new client created endpoints based upon the endpoint name.
-When the client created endpoints are created dynamically using an API, the endpoint name can be matched to the endpoint template.
-All custom attributes that are configured in the endpoint template will be copied to the client-created endpoint.
-For overview information, take a look at Endpoints.
+Endpoint templates are configurable objects that administrators can use to specify custom attributes and parameters for any new client-created endpoints.
+When client-created endpoints are created dynamically using an API, the endpoint name can be matched to the endpoint template.
+All custom attributes that are configured in the endpoint template are copied to the client-created endpoint.
+For more information, see Queues and Topic Endpoints.

-Also, Client Profiles have an optional copy-from-template-on-create command associated with them for both queues and topic endpoint templates.
-You can use the copy-from-template-on-create command to specify a CLI-provisioned endpoint template and those template values will be applied to any new client-created endpoints.
-For more information on this topic, refer to Configuring Initial Values for Client-Created Endpoints.
+Client profiles have an optional copy-from-template-on-create command for both queues and topic endpoint templates.
+You can use the copy-from-template-on-create command to specify a CLI-provisioned endpoint template, and those template values are applied to any new client-created endpoints.
+For more information, see Configuring Initial Values for Client-Created Endpoints.

 Configuring Queue Templates